titusaj/AutomatedLungSoundSegmentation/README.md

 Day 8: Got the envolopes of intrest that go into the network, need to figure outthe insertion into the network today, go input as a 4 layer input.

 Day 9: Got the envolope model figured out where just create a symetrical unet model for input into the system.

+Day 10: Starting out in the morning with trying to preprocess all the data arrays for insertion into the model.